AndyVSP/INFS634_W23_RSArt/README.md

 # Renata Salazar (RSArt)

-This website is an art portfolio for Renata Salazar Parra.
+This website is an art portfolio for Renata Salazar Parra, created as the final assignment for INFS 634.

 ## Description